gmdjunaid/robust-news-classification/notes.md

 - **Automatic GPU selection (transformer wrapper)**: Updated `src/06_transformer_model.py::TransformerSklearnWrapper` to use the same device-selection logic (CUDA → MPS → CPU), ensuring DistilBERT evaluation (zero-shot on WELFake and fake-only test) uses GPU without manual device arguments.
 - **Accelerate dependency resolved**: Installed and documented the need for a compatible `accelerate` version with `transformers`, which previously caused runtime errors; with the correct version and MPS enabled, fine-tuning remains slow but is now feasible within course constraints.

+#### 2025-12-10 – Transformer components removed

+- **Decision**: Removed all transformer (DistilBERT) components from `notebooks/08_main_experiments.ipynb` and updated documentation accordingly.
+- **Reason**: Despite implementing speedup optimizations (0.5 epochs, max_length=128, batch_size=32), transformer training still takes too long for practical use in the project timeline.
+Even with MPS GPU acceleration on Apple Silicon, fine-tuning DistilBERT on the full ISOT dataset (~45k articles) requires 15-30+ minutes per run, which is impractical for iterative experimentation and model comparison.
+- **Changes made**:
+  - Removed all transformer-related cells from the notebook (6 cells total: import, build, train, evaluate, fake-only test, and markdown section)
+  - Updated notebook overview to remove transformer mentions
+  - Updated project goals to focus on TF-IDF baselines vs. embeddings only
+  - Removed transformer row from results summary DataFrame
+  - Updated conclusions section to remove transformer references
+- **Code preserved**: The transformer module (`src/06_transformer_model.py`) remains in the codebase for potential future use or reference, but is no longer used in the main experimental pipeline.
+- **Current focus**: The project now focuses on comparing TF-IDF-based baselines (Logistic Regression, Linear SVM) with sentence-embedding models, which provide a good balance between performance and computational efficiency.

 ### Project summary

 - **Goal**: Build a model to classify news articles as fake or real.